 In keeping with the admissions policy adopted by the University of Texas System Board of Regents, the Office of Admissions notifies freshman applicants of their admission decisions as soon as possible.
-Summer/ fall applicants who qualify for automatic admission are notified of their admissibility soon after their applications are complete.
-Decisions about majors for automatically admissible students and decisions about admission and majors for applicants who are not automatically admissible are made and delivered beginning in the fall.
+Summer/fall applicants who qualify for automatic admission are notified of their admissibility soon after their applications are complete.
 All freshman admissions decisions for summer/fall are communicated by the spring before the entry semester.
 The Office of Admissions also works to deliver spring decisions in a timely manner.